Q2)

 intentionally satisfies their

-sensual/sexual and control needs with an unwilling, unaware, defenseless
+sensual/sexual and control needs by using an unwilling, unaware, defenseless

 person...